micwik/ArnLib/README.md

 to usage of ArnLib.

 * Support for temporary session data objects.
-Optional auto-delete of objects when tcp/ip close and unique uuid names.
+Optional auto-delete of objects when tcp/ip closes and unique uuid names.

 * Dependency system with custom offered services and getting signals when all needed services are available.